Welcome to

 Unchanging cover design (click to enlarge)

 Magazines shaped our lives.
 They came into our homes and showed us how to dress, how to act, what to read, which way to vote, and how to think about ourselves, literature, science, art, and the rest of the world.
 We've created this website because these magazine covers are difficult to find and study, even considering all the influence they had on us.
 We're here because we love the art and want to make it available once again.
-Take a look around; try one of the links in the left column.
+Take a look around; try one of the links in the left or right columns..

 ART INTO SOCIETY

-The great illustrators of the period 1850-1920 had a tremendous influence on us; they affected us both directly, and subconsciously.
+The great illustrators of the period 1870-1950 had a tremendous influence on us; they affected us both directly, and subconsciously.
 They painted the covers for the magazines that were published under thousands of titles, in millions and millions of copies.
 Today those magazines are forgotten, and the artwork that graced their covers is unknown to the general public and obscure even to specialists.

 Magazine cover -- complex drawing